 I understand the Hobbs Municipal School Policy regarding alcohol/drugs and the consequences of the violations.
-I will not use, have or possession of any controlled/illegal substance.
-I will not be in the company of any persons who is or may be involved in the sale/distribution of/transportation of/possession of alcohol, illegal drugs or harmful substances (constructive possession).
+I will not use, or have a possession of any controlled/illegal substance.
+I will not be in the company of any person who is or may be involved in the sale, distribution, transportation of, or possession of alcohol or illegal drugs, or other harmful substances (constructive possession).